Skip to content Skip to Chat

 What is a Sales Representative?

-A sales rep interacts directly with customers throughout all phases of the sales process.
-They’re responsible for identifying a customer’s needs, pitching relevant products or services, and ensuring they have a positive experience from start to finish.
-In some cases, a sales agent will cold call prospects they find through business directories or client referrals.
-Other times, “warm” leads that have already expressed interest will be sent to them by their company’s marketing team.
-Being successful requires a mix of both building and maintaining customer relationships and consistently seeking new business opportunities.
+In some cases, a sales associate will cold call prospects they find through business directories or client referrals.
+Other times, “warm” leads that have already expressed interest will be forwarded by their company’s marketing team.
+Being a successful sales rep requires building and maintaining customer relationships, communicating effectively, and consistently seeking new business opportunities.

 RESPONSIBILITIES